esikm/Pillow/winbuild/build.rst

-Building Pillow on Windows
+Building Pillow2 on Windows
 ==========================

 .. note:: For most people, the `installation instructions
           <../docs/installation.rst#windows-installation>`_ should
           be sufficient.

-This page will describe a build setup to build Pillow against the supported Python versions in 32 and 64-bit modes, using freely available Microsoft compilers.
+This page will describe a build setup to build Pillow2 against the supported Python versions in 32 and 64-bit modes, using freely available Microsoft compilers.
 This has been developed and tested against 64-bit Windows 7 Professional and Windows Server 2012